 Texas Drunk Driving Accident Lawyer

 Texas has tough laws to prevent drunk driving.
 Although drunk drivers face criminal penalties, drunk driving remains a very real problem in Texas.
+Our car accident lawyers have successfully helped countless victims of auto accidents in the Tyler, Longview, and East Texas area for nearly 40 years.

 In 2011, for example, the Texas Department of Transportation reported that 635 impaired drivers died as a result of drunk driving crashes.
 Drunk drivers also caused the deaths of 155 passengers who were in the car with them, as well as the deaths of 109 pedestrians and pedalcyclists; 139 individuals in other vehicles; and one additional person.